AmirAliAzimloo/BimeBazar-Interview/README.md

 * Redux version: ^5.0.1
 * Redux Toolkit version: ^2.2.1
 * Tailwind version: ^3.3.0

+## State Management Using Redux and Redux-Toolkit

+    This project utilizes Redux store as the global state management solution.
+    The reducers/actions are created using redux-toolkit slices and all of the stores are completely typed using typescript.

+    I personally think this small project did not need a global state management solution but I implemented it for the sake of the interview.

 ## Setup
 To run this project, install it locally :